appjitsu/piwik/README.md

 		value: "Optional Value - like how many rows saved, etc."
 	},
 	{// any number of extra optional values.
-	 // pass and empty hash if you dont want to pass optional values "1": ["Name", "Value", "page|visit"],
+	 // Pass null if you do not want to pass additional values "1": ["Name", "Value", "page|visit"],
 		"2": ["Name", "Value", "page|visit"],
 		"3": ["Name", "Value", "page|visit"],